MJAustinDev/pumpkinz/Documents/README.md

 ![skeleton_img](./Images/skeleton.jpg)

-More durable enemy, turns in to a gravestone after death.
+More durable enemy, turns into a gravestone after death.

 ### Ghost